 Who regulates these homes?

-The County of Huron, Huron County Community Home Child Care is annually licensed by the Ministry of Education.
-It is the County’s responsibility to ensure that homes meet all government legislation including:
+Huron County Community Home Child Care is annually licensed by the Ministry of Education.
+It is the County’s responsibility to ensure that all homes meet government legislation.
+This includes qualified staff from the County of Huron to effectively screen providers using criminal references checks, vulnerable sector screens, and Children’s Aid Society background checks.

-Qualified staff from the County of Huron visit all homes at least monthly with regular unscheduled visits.
-Staff conduct home safety inspections and provide support for both parents and providers.
+To ensure all legislation is followed, qualified staff from the County of Huron will visit all homes at least monthly with regular and unscheduled visits.
+Staff conduct quarterly home safety inspections and provide support for both parents and providers.

-How do I register with Huron County Community Home Child Care?
+How do I register my child with Huron County Community Home Child Care?

 OneHSN is designed to help you learn about the licensed child care services available in our community and apply for a child care space.
 The application process is easy to use and the information you provide will determine the child care options available to you.
 You can apply your child(ren)’s name to as many Centres as you choose & the Child Care Centre will contact you when a space becomes available.
-View the OneHSN 5 Step Parent Guide here.
+Use the OneHSN Parent Guide to help you set up your account.

 Becoming a Home Child Care Provider

-The County of Huron is seeking individuals who are passionate about offering quality child care in a safe and loving home child care environment.
+The County of Huron is seeking individuals who are passionate about offering quality child care in a safe and nurturing home environment.

 - Be able to build positive and trustworthy relationships with children and families

-- Read, understand, and abide by program and Ministry policies
+- Read, understand, and follow the Ministry of Education and County of Huron policies

 - Provide criminal reference checks and Children’s Aid Society background checks

-- Demonstrate an understanding of child development and be willing to participate in professional learning opportunities
+- Be willing to participate in professional learning opportunities

 Benefits for Approved Home Child Care Providers: